CubedNetwork/fabulously-optimized-wiki/changed-options.md

 ### Fixed bugs

-Fabulously Optimized includes some mods that fix vanilla bugs.
+Fabulously Forgified includes some mods that fix vanilla bugs.
 [Similar to the mod inclusion policy](principles.md), they must be meaningful to 70%+ users to get enabled (e.g. FPS drops, crashes, platform-specific annoyances...).

 | Mojang bug                                            | Description                                                                | Fixed by                                                                  |